OumniaBASSI/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds execution permission to the owner, the group owner and the other users, to the file hello : chmod ugo+x hello script that sets the permission to the file hello/ Owner: no permission at all/Group: no permission at all/Other users: all the permissions : chmod 077 hello script that sets the mode of the file hello to The file hello will be in the working directory/You are not allowed to use commas for this script : chmod 753 hello
+script that adds execution permission to the owner, the group owner and the other users, to the file hello : chmod ugo+x hello script that sets the permission to the file hello/ Owner: no permission at all/Group: no permission at all/Other users: all the permissions : chmod 077 hello script that sets the mode of the file hello to The file hello will be in the working directory/You are not allowed to use commas for this script : chmod 753 hello script that sets the mode of the file hello the same as olleh’s mode/The file hello will be in the working directory/The file olleh will be in the working directory :chmod --reference=olleh hello